Tracheoesophageal Fistula and Esophageal Atresia

 About 1 to 3 weeks after your baby leaves the hospital, they will see the surgeon for a follow-up visit to make sure:

 - We help with any feeding problems.
-As children with TEF/EA grow, they may need to eat more slowly and chew more than people who did not have TEF/EA.
+As children with TEF/EA grow, they may have difficulty swallowing liquids without it getting into their airway.
+They may need to eat more slowly and chew more than other people.
+Speech language pathologists can recommend specific treatments based on your child’s age and feeding abilities.

-- The most common long-term problem for babies with TEF/EA is stomach contents flowing backwards into the esophagus.
-This is called gastroesophageal reflux (GER).
+- The most common long-term problem for babies with TEF/EA is stomach contents flowing backwards into the esophagus (gastroesophageal reflux or GER).
+This can be related to the structural shape of the esophagus.
+Foods your child eats can also cause reflux.
+The esophagus may be more sensitive and allergic to specific food groups.
 We often can treat this with medicine.
-Rarely, surgery is needed.

 Providers: See how to refer a patient.